Case Closed: Manga

-The manga has also been localized in other regions such as China, France, Germany and Indonesia.
-Localizations in Scandinavia ceased one by one, Finland being the last in 2013, when the publisher shut down the entire manga division.

 Spin-offs

 Gosho Aoyama's assistants have written an anthology series of Case Closed which are released irregularly.

 A spin-off manga series, titled Case Closed: The Culprit Hanzawa, by Mayuko Kanba, began in the July 2017 issue of Shogakukan's Shōnen Sunday S, released on May 25, 2017.

 Another spin-off manga series, illustrated by Takahiro Arai with supervision by Aoyama, titled Case Closed: Zero's Tea Time started in issue #24 of Weekly Shōnen Sunday on May 9, 2018.
 The story centers on the agent Toru Amuro/Rei Furuya.
 New chapters of the manga are only published when Case Closed is on hiatus.

-Another spin-off manga series by Arai, titled Detective Conan: Police Academy Arc – Wild Police Story, was serialized in Weekly Shōnen Sunday from October 2, 2019 to November 18, 2020.
+Another spin-off manga series by Arai, titled Detective Conan: Police Academy Arc – Wild Police Story, was serialized in Weekly Shōnen Sunday from October 2, 2019, to November 18, 2020.
 Spanning 13 chapters, it again focuses on Amuro/Furuya during his years in the police academy with his colleagues.